pimcore/customer-data-framework/docs/Activities.md

 [docs for dynamic columns](https://mariadb.com/kb/en/mariadb/dynamic-columns/)

-By implementing the ActivityStoreInterface it's possible to create it's own implementation for storing activities (for example in a MongoDB database).
+By implementing the ActivityStoreInterface it's possible to create your own implementation for storing activities (for example in a MongoDB database).

 ## ActivityManager